ibm-cloud-docs/openwhisk/prep.md

     ```
     {: codeblock}

-8. In order to deploy this code as an action, you must create a .zip file of the `virtualenv` folder and the `__main__.py` file.
-However, in this case, the resulting .zip file is larger than the maximum `codeSize` as described in the [Action Limits](/docs/openwhisk?topic=openwhisk-limits#limits_actions) allowed by {{site.data.keyword.openwhisk_short}}.
-To reduce the size of the .zip file, select only the dependencies that you need, rather than selecting the entire `virtualenv` folder.
+8. In order to deploy this code as an action, you must create a compressed file of the `virtualenv` folder and the `__main__.py` file.
+However, in this case, the resulting compressed file is larger than the maximum `codeSize` as described in the [Action Limits](/docs/openwhisk?topic=openwhisk-limits#limits_actions) allowed by {{site.data.keyword.openwhisk_short}}.
+To reduce the size of the compressed file, select only the dependencies that you need, rather than selecting the entire `virtualenv` folder.
 The packages that you need can be found in the `site-packages` directory within the `virtualenv` folder.
-Note that you must also include the `activate_this.py` file from the `bin` directory of your `virtualenv` folder in your .zip file.
+Note that you must also include the `activate_this.py` file from the `bin` directory of your `virtualenv` folder in your compressed file.

    In this example, you must also include `joblib` package from the `site-packages` folder since it is a dependency of `sklearn`.
 However, you do not need to include `sklearn` dependencies that are included in {{site.data.keyword.openwhisk_short}} default images, such as `numpy`.